The Bullet cluster at its best: weighing stars, gas and dark matter: Multiple-image identification

 \end{itemize}

-In the sub-cluster, we have also excluded/added the following images of the I, J and G systems: \begin{itemize} \item image I3 has a different colour than images I1 and I2 (s2.1 and s2.2 in our notation), instead we have found an object (s2.3) that better fits the position and colour of the system (see Table 1 and Figure 2); \item according to the geometry of our mass model, image G3 can not belong to the same system as images G1 and G2 (s4.1 and s4.2 in our notation).
-The model predicts position of the third counterpart (s4.3) of the system directly on the bright star, south of the cluster;
+In the sub-cluster, we have also excluded/added the following images of the I, J and G systems: \begin{itemize} \item old image I1, identified by \citet{Bradac:2009} has a significantly different color than images I2 and I3, instead we have found an object 'new I1n' that better fits the position and color of the system (see Table~\ref{Isystem} and Figure~\ref{SubClump}); \item according to the geometry of our mass model, the old G3 identification can not belong to the same system as images G1 and G2.
+The model predicts position of the third counterpart G3 of the system directly on the bright star, south of the cluster.
+We displayed the new G3n position predicted by the model in Figure~\ref{SubClump};

-\item we believe that G3 is a "straight" arc made of 2 merging images (named 's5.1' and 's5.2' in our notation, see Figure 2) with an identified third counterpart in the North part of the sub-cluster (s5.3); \item we find third image of the system J (s3.3 in our notation).
+\item we believe that the old G3 is a "straight" arc made of 2 merging images (named '6.1' and '6.2' in our notation, see Figure~\ref{SubClump}) with an identified third counterpart in the North part of the sub-cluster (6.3);